 Tel Aviv undoubtedly offers the best shopping options for tourists in Israel, whether the hunt revolves around speciality items, high fashion, or some authentic Israeli souvenirs.

-There are three main types of shopping experience to be had in Tel Aviv, with the most memorable of them being a visit to the city's wonderful, colourful market-places (shuks).
+There are three main types of shopping experience to be had in Tel Aviv, with the most memorable of them being a visit to the city's wonderful, colourful marketplaces (shuks).
 These open-air markets bustle from dawn to dusk and, over and above the exciting things to buy from their noisy vendors, are tourist attractions in themselves, giving visitors a real taste of the Middle East.
 The biggest and busiest market is the Carmel Market (near Allenby Street), but the Flea Market (Rabi Nachman Street) is a great place for antique-hunters, and the Levinsky Market (on Levinsky Street) is the place to go for dried foods and spices.

 Tel Aviv also has a fast-growing shopping mall culture, where shoppers are likely to find international brands.
 The biggest and best shopping malls in Tel Aviv include Azrieli, the Dizengoff Centre and Gan Ha'ir, all located near the city centre.

 Become our Tel Aviv Travel Expert

 We are looking for contributors for our Tel Aviv travel guide.
 If you are a local, a regular traveller to Tel Aviv or a travel professional with time to contribute and answer occasional forum questions, please contact us.